 It’s not necessary for you to memorize any of this, because you can always come back to this page: Air Requirements, Fermentation types, Gram Staining, Spores and Laboratory-Study Lingo.

-“Aerobic” means “with oxygen” so aerobic microbes need oxygen to live.
-“Anaerobic” means “without oxygen”, so anaerobic microbes do not need oxygen to survive.
+“Aerobic” means “with oxygen” so aerobic microorganisms need oxygen to live.
+“Anaerobic” means “without oxygen”, so anaerobic ones do not need oxygen to survive.

-“Facultative anaerobe” means that the microbe can use oxygen if it is there or can live in environments without oxygen.
-“Obligate anaerobe“ means the microbe cannot live in oxygenated places.
+“Facultative anaerobe” means that the microorganism can use oxygen if it is there or can live in environments without oxygen.
+“Obligate anaerobe“ means it cannot live in oxygenated places.

-“Aerotolerant” means that the microbes can survive in, but not use, small amounts of oxygen.
+“Aerotolerant” means that the microorganisms can survive in, but not use, small amounts of oxygen.